• Skip to primary navigation

 Spicy Crunchy California sushi roll tossed in a crispy panko crust on a white plate with wasabi.

 This roll is incredibly easy to make and is sure to impress!
-Make it for a sushi night at home or to a sushi platter with Alaska Sushi Roll and Spicy Kani Roll (Crab Sushi) for entertaining.
+Make it for a sushi night at home or to a sushi platter with Alaska Sushi Roll and Spicy Kani Roll for entertaining.
 The ingredients create a perfect balance of flavors, including spicy crab, creamy avocado, refreshing cucumber, and crispy panko for added crunch.
 Serve with a side of pickled ginger, wasabi, and soy sauce for even more flavor!

 Jump to: